Laure-Anais15/Homework2-IronSchool/README.md

 ## Contributors

-- JoseSaa12 → Main
+- JoseSaa12 → Class
-- Laure-Anais15 → Model & Testing
+- Laure-Anais15 → Main & Testing
 - Victor → Controller & Model

 ## How to run the project